NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 \dot{\theta_n} \\
 \end{bmatrix}
 $$
-Where $v_x,v_y,v_z$ are the desired linear velocities of the effector, $\omega_x,\omega_y,\omega_z$ are the desired angular velocities of the end effector (which are calculated from the joint angles velocities) $\theta_i$ are the joint angles and $\dot{\theta}_i$ are the unknown joint angle velocities $V$.
-Thus to solve for $V$ we have the equation :
+Where $v_x,v_y,v_z$ are the desired linear velocities of the effector, $\omega_x,\omega_y,\omega_z$ are the desired angular velocities of the end effector (which are calculated from the joint angles velocities) $\theta_i$ are the joint angles and $\dot{\theta}_i$ are the unknown joint angle velocities. $V$ is the end effector velocity, thus to solve for $V$ we have the equation :
 $$
 V = J\dot\theta
 $$
-The Jacobian relates the change in end effector position to the change in joint angles (ie their velocities via partial derivatives, target effector velocity / joint angle velocity).
-Thus we formulate this Jacobian in terms of the velocities denoting $\partial P_i = V_i$.
+The Jacobian relates the change in end effector position (ie velocity) to the change in joint angles (ie their velocities via partial derivatives, target effector velocity / joint angle velocity) we will want the inverse of this later.

+We formulate this Jacobian in terms of the velocities denoting $\partial P_i = V_i$.
 However we can disregard the (end) effector orientation and just solve for the positions (and thus linear velocities), so the row count goes from 6 to 3 now.

 Thus the resulting Jacobian matrix is  thus size of $3\times N$ where each positional component is differentiated with respect to each joint angle.
 Where $N$ is number of Joints * Joints DOFs (stacked rotational angles into single vector).
-Each column defines a single DOF / component.
+Each column defines a single DOF / component differentiated with respect to a single positional component of the end effector, which means for any system of joints larger than 3 we can see the Jacobian matrix is not square.
 $$
 J(\theta_1, \dots, \theta_n) =
 \begin{bmatrix}